-Paul Maynard MP, Parliamentary Under-Secretary of State for Transport wrote a piece in Transport Times this week; a topic OnTrac also covered in the December/January issue of Rail Technology Magazine.
+Paul Maynard MP, Parliamentary Under-Secretary of State for Transport wrote a piece in Transport Times this week regarding the future of rail; a topic OnTrac also covered in the December/January issue of Rail Technology Magazine.

 Responding to commuter issues is a great start.